 “Both tender and brutal, The Promise brilliantly illuminates how both a small family and a large world endure - or don't endure.
 I will remember this beautifully devastating book, its enigmatic heroine, for a long time.” — Peter Cameron, author of What Happens at Night

 “Galgut understands the complexities of the human heart which he reveals with the finest delicacy.
 This is an emotionally powerful and thrilling novel that haunts one long after it has been laid down.” —Gabriel Byrne, author of Walking With Ghosts and Pictures in My Head

 “If possible, The Promise packs yet more of a punch than Galgut’s previous novels.
 Fuelled by sex and death, this is a South African Götterdämmerung charting a white family’s inexorable decline from significance and power.
 Its indignation at its morally bankrupt central characters is leavened with languid comedy, as though Galgut had collaborated with Tennessee Williams.
 The effect is utterly compelling.”—Patrick Gale, author of Notes from an Exhibition and A Place Called Winter

-“Galgut will be seen as one of the great literary triumphs of South Africa’s transition… in every way the equal of J. M. Coetzee”—Rian Malan, author of My Traitor’s Heart
+“If there is a posterity, Galgut will be seen as one of the great literary triumphs of South Africa’s transition… in every way the equal of J. M. Coetzee”—Rian Malan, author of My Traitor’s Heart

 Damon Galgut’s 2003 novel The Good Doctor won the Commonwealth Writers Prize (Africa Region) and was shortlisted for the Man Booker Prize.
 In a Strange Room (Europa, 2010) was also shortlisted for the Man Booker Prize.
 In 2013, Galgut was inducted into the American Academy of Arts and Letters.
 He lives in Cape Town, South Africa.